dmitrii-eremin/python-lua/README.md

 # Python 3 to lua translator

-Python version: 3.5
+Python version: 3.7
-Lua version: 5.2
+Lua version: 5.3

 **I want to know more about [FEATURES](#features)!**

+## Changes

+The latest version includes the use of 'operator overloading', and 'properties' in [classes](#classes)

 ## Usage